nymtech/dev-portal/src/glossary.md

 **Proof-of-Mixing** - The reward of NYM tokens is based on the good quality of service carried out by node operators.

 **POC** - Stands for Proof of Concept.
 It's a demonstration that a proposed product, system, or service can be built and will work as intended.
-It is a way of teting whether an idea is feasible and likely to succeed.
+It is a way of testing whether an idea is feasible and likely to succeed.

 **Public Key** - A large numerical value that is used to encrypt data.